fouratifares/Introduction-to-ML/README.md

 ## Attendance link:
-Students are required to fill it out and submit a picture of themselves in the venue For girls, they can take a picture of their badge
+Students are required to fill it out and submit a picture of themselves in the venue.

+For girls, they can take a picture of their badge

 These images won't be used anywhere, it is just a verification of their attendance